-- ➤ Warm clothing that can be worn in layers - > Extra blankets/sleeping bags - ➤ Portable radio/flashlight/extra batteries - ➤ Hand crank AM Radios are available commercially - > First Aid kit - ➤ An extra pair of glasses and other important family documents - Non-perishable, high energy food that can be eaten without cooking - ➤ A supply of water for drinking, cooking and bathing- gallon containers and or fill your tub - > Extra towels or paper toweling - Extra baby supplies, if caring for infants - > Prescription medication, create a list with the name and dosage information - Extra food and supplies for pets - ➤ A fully charged fire extinguisher and battery-powered smoke detectors that work
+- Warm clothing that can be worn in layers

+- Extra blankets/sleeping bags.

+- Portable radio/flashlight/extra batteries

+- First Aid kit

+- An extra pair of glasses and other important family documents

+- Non-perishable, high-energy food that can be eaten without cooking.

+- A supply of water for drinking, cooking and bathing- gallon containers and or fill your tub.

+- Extra towels or paper toweling

+- Extra baby supplies, if caring for infants

+- Prescription medication, create a list with the name and dosage information.

+- Extra food and supplies for pets.

+- A fully charged fire extinguisher and battery-powered smoke detectors work.